pottekkat/personal-website/content/daily/9-2-23-good-morning-from-singapore.md

 Hotels are overrated.
 I will choose hostels and co-living spaces over it.
 They are cheaper, have all the facilities, and you meet people randomly.
 I will shift to a different (more inexpensive) hostel on Sunday.

 I made an attempt to shoot random videos during my travel.
 I plan to try out my editing skills with it.

+## Afternoon update

+I finally have a room!

+It is only 2 pm, and I have reached almost 30,000 steps.
+My new shoes suck, and my leg hurts.
+Thankfully, I bought my trusty pair of Asics.
+30,000 is going to look like 3,000 now.

+My dinner plan for today is to find the best chicken satay in Singapore and then crash and burn.

+Staying in a country longer takes the pressure off to make every minute count and allows you to visit places at a more leisurely pace.
+And with a work-from-anywhere job, I can get a lot of work done.

+I will write a detailed post on my travel, but daily logs will continue unedited.